amushtaev/gatsby-starter-netlify-cms/src/pages/blog/facebook-audience-network-complete-guide.md

   - facebook-ads
 title: "Facebook Audience Network: Monetization and Advertising"
 date: 2020-04-30T00:00:00.000Z
-description: Need modify desk.
+description: "Read a two-part guide to the Facebook Audience Network: for developers and for advertisers.
+Learn how to succeed by running and monetizing ads."
 featuredpost: false
 featuredimage: /img/facebook-audience-network-featured-image.jpg
 image: /img/facebook-audience-network-featured-image.jpg
 tags:
+  - Ads Manager
+  - Audience Network SDK
+  - display ads
+  - Business Manager
+  - interstitial ads
+  - Monetization Manager
-  - brewing
+  - Native ads
-  - chemex
+  - Playable ads
+seo_title: How to Monetize and Advertise on Facebook Audience Network
+metadescription:
+focus_keyphrase: facebook audience network
 seotitle: How to Monetize and Advertise on Facebook Audience Network
-focuskeyphrase: facebook audience network
 ---
 <!--StartFragment-->